constgen/neutrino-middleware-svelte-loader/README.md

 })
 ```

-* `include` - optional array of paths to include in the compilation.
+* `include`: optional array of paths to include in the compilation.
 Maps to Webpack's Rule.include
-* `exclude` - optional array of paths to exclude from the compilation.
+* `exclude`: optional array of paths to exclude from the compilation.
 Maps to Webpack's Rule.include

-It is recommended to call this middlware after `neutrino.config.module.rule('compile')` initialization to avoid unexpected overriding.
+It is recommended to call this middlware after the `neutrino.config.module.rule('compile')` initialization to avoid unexpected overriding.
 More imformation about usage of Neutrino middlwares can be found in the [documentation](https://neutrino.js.org/middleware).

 ## Rules